-When temps start to climb, so do the number of items on our to-do lists – especially those waiting for us in the great outdoors.
+When temperatures start to climb, so do the number of items on our to-do lists – especially those waiting for us in the great outdoors.
 From pulling weeds to planting flowers, there’s plenty of work to do to keep our properties looking great throughout the summer and early fall.

 Sometimes, landscape maintenance could include trimming trees, whether for aesthetics or safety.
 If you’re thinking about trimming a tree on your property, there are several things you should keep in mind to keep yourself and others safe before, during and after the job.
 The most common tree-trimming accidents are electrocution, falls and being struck by tree limbs.
 Here are some tips to help you avoid accidents and other dangerous situations.